-Explanatory Note: This data represents all ShotSpotter incidents that were classified as "Gunshots_or_Firecracker", "Single_Gunshot", or "Multiple_Gunshots" since January 1, 2014.
-The Department plans to continue releasing this data each quarter.
-This data may include duplicate incidents or unverified shots that may have occurred outside of official coverage areas.
+Explanatory Note: This data represents all ShotSpotter incidents that were classified as "Probable Gunfire", "Single_Gunshot", or "Multiple_Gunshots" occurring within one of the six coverage areas defined below since January 1, 2014.
+The Department plans to continue to release this data with quarterly updates.
 Classifications are assigned by ShotSpotter and represent their assessment of what kind of impulse noise occurred.
+Some impulses initially dismissed as non-gunfire are manually audited and resubmitted to the dataset after ground truth analysis.

-MPD began implementing the ShotSpotter system in 2006 and has added and relocated sensors, and upgraded components of the system at various times.
+MPD began implementing the ShotSpotter system in 2006 and has added sensors and upgraded components of the system at various times.
 ShotSpotter has also enhanced their ability to distinguish gunshots from other impulse noises.
 For example, the number of impulse noises coded as gunshots during Independence Day celebrations have significantly decreased over the past four years.